landru29/dump1090/README.md

 # Dump1090

+Dump 1090 is a Mode S decoder specifically designed for RTLSDR devices.

 This is a fork from the project https://github.com/antirez/dump1090 from Salvatore Sanfilippo.

 The code has been cleaned to remove all net features, and has been wrapped in goland code.